The Master study programme is divided into four semesters of 30 ECTS each.

 Indicative Content

-• Exercise 1: design and simulation of a monopole antenna.
+Exercise 1: design and simulation of a wire antenna.

-• Exercise 3: experimental characterization of coaxial cables and antennas by means of a Vector Network Analyzer.
+Exercise 2: experimental characterization of coaxial cables and antennas by means of a Vector Network Analyzer (scattering parameters and radiation patterns).

 Suggested Bibliography